vicmeow/vuepress.gallery/gallery/about/README.md

 <!-- TODO: Write about page -->

-VuePress Gallery is a collection of custom VuePress themes to inspire you and resources to help you get started with creating your own themes.
-VuePress Gallery is also made with VuePress itself and is created by [Victoria Bergquist](https://twitter.com/vicbergquist).
+VuePress Gallery is a curated list of custom VuePress themes and resources.
+Find inspiration and learning materials to help you get started writing your own VuePress themes.

+VuePress Gallery is made with VuePress and created by [Victoria Bergquist](https://twitter.com/vicbergquist).

 If you would like add your own theme to the gallery, please submit a [pull request](https://github.com/vicbergquist/vuepress.gallery).
-Any other contributions are also welcome and appreciated!
+Other contributions are also welcome and appreciated!

 ## Roadmap